Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Instead the result are required to be the same length and order as the queries.

 In CIS2 smart contract functions are not required to fail with a specific error code as in CIS1.
 This is to allow receive functions to fail early for reason specific to the implementation such as authorization or serialization.

+Prior to smart contract version 1 invoking another smart contract required to know the contract name as well as the contract address and endpoint.
+Smart contract version 1 removes the need for the contract name, which is why :ref:`CIS-2-ReceiveHookParameter` does not included the token contract name anymore.